dgreisen/ShareJS-Tutorials/tutorial.md

 adds dom event listeners and document listeners needed to keep everything in sync.
 I encourage you to read the source code of this function to get a good idea of how to the internals work.

-We're done! start the node server, and navigate to your index.html in two different web browsers.
+We're done!
+Start the node server, and navigate to your index.html in two different web browsers.
 When you type in one, you will see the changes in both.